HITECHCRIME/HC_SG51_Colorized_World/README.md

 always find ways to heal
-i only wanted no masks no guides no secret moves aye ya (reverb)
+i only wanted no masks no guides no secret moves aye ya (reverb) authorized drugs with no card sign ending wanted not bad no life no such a lowlife nothing works mate, kinda get hysterical i need breaking things when I steer myself sometimes new

-x
-x
+when I steer myself
+sometimes new

-x heavy toll paid all i want is you let us live in colorized world till both our souls are through
+heavy toll paid all i want is you let us live in colorized world till both our souls are through

-x
-x
-decent neutral
-anything ?

-authorized drugs with no card sign ending wanted not bad no life no such a lowlife nothing works mate, kinda get hysterical i need breaking things when I steer myself sometimes new

--

 just to grasp the heart of ice feel the warmth of my tribe